 a) vanuṣvat-

-The term vanuṣvat- is an hapax in Brāhmaṇas and Saṃhitās.
+The term vanuṣvat- is a hapax in the Brāhmaṇas and Saṃhitās.
 The R̥V 1.44.11c stanza reads manuṣvat- The interchange between m- and v- is already an old Indo-Aryan phenomenon, and especially the roots man- and van- interchange a number of times already in the R̥gvedic text.
 Therefore, this occurrence should maybe be considered a wrong writing for manuṣvat-.

 TB 2.7.12.6